Restaurants in Cheltenham: 25 of the tastiest places to go

 We recommend: If you're craving sushi, KIBOUsushi is the place to go - and people travel from far and wide, to sample the great choice of freshly, handmade sushi.

 Bringing authentic Sri Lankan street food to the town, diners can expect freshly cooked, rich and spicy tapas-style dishes packed full of flavour.
-Alongside the delicious dishes on the menu, sample the artisan beers or an exotic cocktail.
-With a lively, vibrant atmosphere, and a DJ playing music on the weekends, you’ll be transported to somewhere far away with a drink in hand!
+Artisan beers or exotic cocktails are served alongside the delicious dishes on the menu.
+After a visit earlier this year, revered food critic Jay Rayner gave The Coconut Tree a thumbs up.

 We recommend: Waiters are on hand to ensure you choose dishes that you fancy.
 A selection of smaller and larger plates to share between your party is the perfect way to try the many tastes of Sri Lanka.